jamtur01/puppet-newrelic/README.md

         [agent]
         pluginsync = true

-2. Run the Puppet client and sync the report as a plugin
+2. Run the Puppet client and sync the type and provider as a plugin

 3. You can then use the type and provider like so: